camosss/Record/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the bug
 A clear and concise description of what the bug is.

+## Cause
+A clear and concise description of the cause of the bug.

 ## Solution
 A clear and concise description of the solution to the bug.